 - shortness of breath

 The medical term for low blood oxygen is hypoxemia.
 It may happen due to:

 - inability of the lungs to inhale and send oxygen to all cells and tissues

 - inability of the bloodstream to circulate to the lungs, collect oxygen, and transport it around the body

-Several medical conditions and situations can contribute to the above factors, including:
+Several medical conditions and situations

 - heart diseases, including congenital heart disease

 - high altitude